-Over the past 12 years, Komen Central and South Jersey has invested more than $13 million in local breast health and breast cancer-related services.
-This year, Komen CSNJ awarded over $600,000 in grants to 10 local organizations funding programs that will reach nearly 19,000 individuals with breast health education and support services and will provide free screening mammograms to more than 500 individuals.
+Since 1998, Susan G. Komen Central and South Jersey has raised nearly $16 million for local community grants.
+This year, Komen CSNJ awarded $600,000 in grants to 10 local organizations funding programs that will reach nearly 10,000 individuals with breast health education and support services, and will provide free screening and diagnostic mammograms to more than 950 individuals.

 Current Community Grant Recipients

-AtlantiCare Regional Medical Center – Community Outreach Screening Mammography Program
+AtlantiCare Regional Medical Center – AtlantiCare Community Outreach Screening Mammography Program

 Clark Family Breast Cancer Services, Inc. – Neighborhood Outreach and Support Program

 The Neighborhood Outreach and Support Program provides breast health workshops and referrals for screening mammograms to women, ages 40 and over, in Camden, Burlington and Gloucester Counties.
-The workshops are conducted in churches, community centers, senior citizen residences and schools by breast cancer survivors who can offer participants personal breast cancer stories and testimonials.
-Transportation and financial assistance for out-of-pocket costs is provided to eligible participants as needed.
+The workshops are conducted by breast cancer survivors who offer participants personal breast cancer stories and testimonials at locations that are easily accessible.
+Transportation and financial assistance for out-of-pocket costs are provided to eligible participants as needed.

-Jewish Family Service of Atlantic & Cape May Counties – Jewish Family Service Women’s Health Network
+Jewish Family Service of Atlantic and Cape May County – Women’s Health Network

 MD Anderson Cancer Center at Cooper – Camden County Cancer Screening Project

-Puerto Rican Action Committee of Southern New Jersey – Latina Breast Cancer Awareness SNJ
+Puerto Rican Action Committee of Southern New Jersey – Latina Breast Cancer Awareness Program

-Latina Breast Cancer Awareness SNJ is a program tailored to serve uninsured, undocumented and low-income (particularly Hispanic) women, ages 40-74, who reside in rural areas of Atlantic, Gloucester, Salem, Cape May and Cumberland Counties.
-The program provides outreach, education, transportation, and patient navigation services to meet the needs of participants.
+The Latina Breast Cancer Awareness Program is tailored to serve Hispanic/Latina women, ages 40-74, who are economically disadvantaged and reside in rural parts of Atlantic, Gloucester, Salem, Cape May, and Cumberland Counties.
+The program provides outreach, education, transportation, and patient navigation services through bilingual staff.

-VietLEAD – Vietnamese Women’s Breast Health & Wellness Project
+VietLEAD – Asian Women’s Health and Wellness Project